Financial Aid for Undergraduates in the Summer Terms

 Students Interested in Applying Summer FWS (not enrolled in summer classes)

 If you are not enrolling in summer classes, and you are a continuing undergraduate student for the Fall 2023 semester, you can apply for a summer FWS award.
-The summer FWS application form will be available soon on the Student Employment Office website.
+The summer FWS application form is available on the Student Employment Office website under the “Georgetown Students” section.